muses-code-js/js-intro-workshop/_steps/part0/step1-make-a-webpage.markdown

     Make a folder somewhere on your computer and name it `intro-to-js` or whatever makes sense for you.
 This folder can be on your desktop, or in My Documents, or where ever you want.
 Just so long as you know where it is and it is somewhere that makes sense for you.
 This folder is going to hold all the files that we create today.

-2. **Open that folder in Atom.**
+2. **Open that folder in Brackets.**

     Open Atom.
-Go to  `File` `->` `Add Project Folder`, browse to the folder that you created and click open.
-You'll see the tree-view open on the left with `Project`, and then your empty folder.
+Go to  `File` `->` `Open Folder`, browse to the folder that you created and click open.
+You'll see the name of your folder on the left.

 3. **Create a new file called `index.html`**

-    Right click on your folder and select `New File`.
+    Right click on the dark grey area just under the name of your folder and select `New File`.
 When prompted for the path, type `index.html` and press enter.
 You'll see this new file `index.html` appear both in the tree-view and also opened in a new editor tab.

 4. **Add some HTML**